Azure Newsletter: August 2017

 Case study: Building cloud apps using the Secure DevOps Kit for Azure

 Microsoft IT created the Secure DevOps Kit for Azure to help build security best practices into enterprise cloud app development and operations.
-See how we are using cloud technologies to deliver continuous, rapid and incremental value to business.
+See how we’re using cloud technologies to deliver continuous, rapid, and incremental value to business.
 Read more on IT Showcase.